Global Squid Supply Chain Roundtable

 Companies involved in the trading and processing of squid products can play a key role in addressing these challenges, by preventing IUU-sourced squid products from entering their supply chains.
 To do so, companies need to implement better purchasing practices, regularly evaluate supply chain risks, and adhere to due diligence procedures to avoid the risk of product mixing that may result from the complex nature of squid supply chains.

 The GS SR adopted a new strategy in 2023 to address the risks of IUU fishing and human rights abuses in squid fisheries and global supply chains.
-For 2024, the SR participants have agreed to disclose the fisheries they are sourcing from.
+For the second year, the SR participants have agreed to disclose the fisheries they are sourcing from.

 Goals of the Ocean Disclosure Project